DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/detail-row.md

 ## Detail Row Setup

-Add the required plugins listed above to the Grid and specify the detail row component via the `TableRowDetail` plugin's `contentComponent` property, an `id` field and [getRowId](../reference/grid.md#properties) function to set up a simple Grid with detail rows.
+Add the required plugins listed above to the Grid and specify the detail row component via the `TableRowDetail` plugin's `contentComponent` property.
+NOTE: We suggest to use the [getRowId](../reference/grid.md#properties) function of the `Grid` component in complex scenarios.

 ## Uncontrolled Mode